thelaycon/sms-microservice/README.md

 ```

 An example of a simple request using **curl** client.
-Fetch, Axios, Postman can be used.
+Fetch, Axios, Postman can be used, any client would work as long as you send a valid JSON object.

 ```